 The companion blog article goes deep on every concept covered in the session — the PDCA cycle, the 7-Step Improvement Model, the CI Register, common failure modes, and how to build the improvement practice as a sustainable operating rhythm.
 Read it before or after the meetup; both work.

-Read: Continual Improvement — The Engine That Keeps ITSM Working →What to Expect at the Session
+Read: Continual Improvement: The Engine Behind Service Evolution →What to Expect at the Session

 Opening